 Biomarkers for Enhanced Vaccine Safety (BioVacSafe)

-The BioVacSafe project aims at establishing tools, methods and guidelines for evaluating vaccine reactogenicity and enhancing immunosafety of novel vaccines.
-By coming up with novel ways to identify and better understand the mechanism of adverse reactions to vaccines at all stages of development, the BioVacSafe Project strives to accelerate developing, and introducing, a new generation of safer, more effective vaccines.
-BioVacSafe is a public/private consortium of 19 partners involving three of Europe's leading vaccine producing companies, experts from major academic institutions, small and medium-size enterprises and non-governmental organizations, including CDISC.
-CDISC is putting together a Vaccines Reactogenicity module for SDTM, advising consortium members on standards implementation, and working with Imperial University on a CDISC-conformant, data-harmonisation and data-loading system.
+The BioVacSafe project aimed to establish tools, methods and guidelines for evaluating vaccine reactogenicity and enhancing immunosafety of novel vaccines.
+By coming up with novel ways to identify and better understand the mechanism of adverse reactions to vaccines at all stages of development, the BioVacSafe Project attempted to accelerate developing and introducing a new generation of safer, more effective vaccines.
+BioVacSafe was a public/private consortium of 19 partners involving three of Europe's leading vaccine producing companies, experts from major academic institutions, small and medium-size enterprises and non-governmental organizations, including CDISC.
+CDISC put together a Vaccines Reactogenicity module for SDTM, advising consortium members on standards implementation, and working with Imperial University on a CDISC-conformant, data-harmonisation and data-loading system.

 EH4CR was one of the largest public-private partnerships, which aimed at providing adaptable, reusable and scalable solutions (tools and services) for reusing data from Electronic Health Record systems for Clinical Research.
 CDISC staff provided expertise on semantic interoperability.
 CDISC ODM forms served as the starting point for defining the common data elements (CDEs) needed for clinical research queries.
 Additionally, CDISC ODM files were mapped to CDISC SHARE CDEs, providing an extraction specification for SHARE CDEs.